Zone Look-up Map

 See also:

-- Site Plan - Admin (i.e. reviewed and decided by staff)
+- Site Plan – Administrative (reviewed and decided by staff)

-- Site Plan - EPC (i.e. reviewed and decided by the Environmental Planning Commission)
+- Site Plan - EPC (reviewed and decided by the Environmental Planning Commission)

 Review the Specific Procedure for each decision to see which zones and which projects the decision applies to.
-For most zone districts, Site Plan - Admin sets out size thresholds for projects under which staff can review and decide.
-Over those size thresholds, a Site Plan - DRB is required.
+For most zone districts, Site Plan - Administrative sets out size thresholds for projects under which staff can review and decide on the application.

 For MX-FB, NR-SU, and PD zone districts and some NR-PO projects, a Site Plan - EPC is required.